Old St Paul's, Wellington: History

 extension, also by Toxward, in 1874; the moving of the chancel five metres to the east and the addition of minor north and south transepts to the design of George Fannin in 1876; the choir vestry in 1882, probably designed by Toxward; and extension of the baptistry as designed by Frederick de Jersey Clere in 1891.
 Thatcher’s original wooden shingle roof was replaced with corrugated iron in 1895, and subsequently with Welsh slates in 1924.

 In 1964 the Diocese of Wellington moved to the new St Paul's Cathedral nearby.
 After a significant battle to prevent its demolition, Old St Paul's was purchased by the New Zealand Government in 1967, and subsequently restored by the Ministry of Works under the guidance of Peter Sheppard.

 Architecture

-Old St Paul's is built in a Gothic style, albeit with a subdued effect due to the limited resources available.
+Old St Paul's is built in a Gothic Revival style, albeit with a subdued effect due to the limited resources available.
 It is constructed from New Zealand native timbers, with stunning stained-glass windows.
 The interior has been likened to the upturned hull of an Elizabethan galleon, with exposed curving rimu trusses and kauri roof sarking.

 Photo gallery

 Current situation

-Old St Paul's is now managed by Heritage New Zealand Pouhere Taonga.
+Old St Paul's is a Category 1 Historic Place, now managed by Heritage New Zealand Pouhere Taonga.
 While no longer used as a parish church, it remains consecrated, and is a popular venue for weddings, funerals and other services.
 In 2016 a celebration service of evensong was held in the cathedral to commemorate 150 years since it was consecrated.